-- Feedback to be given immediately (or as soon as possible) after the poor behaviour, affecting the least possible interruption to the learning of other children. - Feedback to criticise the behaviour and not the child - Feedback should be given in a calm manner - Feedback should say WHY the behaviour was not acceptable, the Golden rule that was broken and WHAT improvements the teacher or TA requires from the child. - Sanctions must be proportionate to the behaviour
+- Feedback to be given immediately (or as soon as possible) after the poor behaviour, affecting the least possible interruption to the learning of other children. - Feedback to criticise the behaviour and not the child - Feedback should be given in a calm manner - Feedback should say WHY the behaviour was not acceptable, the part of the School Mission that was not shown and WHAT improvements the teacher or TA requires from the child. - Sanctions must be proportionate to the behaviour